isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-09-06-post-public-housing-private-lives.md

 *[Singapore: The first ten years of independence, 1965 to 1975](http://eservice.nlb.gov.sg/itemholdings.aspx?bid=12885060)* (p.
 198).
 (2007).
 Singapore: National Library Board and National Archives of Singapore.
 Call no.: RSING 959.5705 SIN-[HIS]

 Yong, C. (2013, May 17).
-Hard for old-timers to say goodbye.
-The Straits Times.
+Hard for old-timers to say goodbye. *The Straits Times*.
 Retrieved from AsiaOne website.

 #### **Notes**